 You may choose which of three methods below to challenge the ticket.
 Call the court clerk’s office if you have any questions about whether an appearance is required or when and where to appear.
 The clerk may help you arrange a different date but you must request it before the time listed in your courtesy notice.

 You may plead “not guilty” by appearing in court for arraignment and request a trial to be held at a later date when the officer will be present.
-Using this procedure requires no advance deposit.
 To appear in court for arraignment on your citation, you must do so on or before the appearance date indicated on your citation.
 Check your courtesy notice for day, time, and location of appearance.

 - Requesting Arraignment and Trial on Same Date

-Rather than appear on two separate court days, one for arraignment and another for trial, California Vehicle Code § 40519 provides that as a convenience, you may arrange to have your arraignment and trial on the same date if you plead not guilty in writing, or if you notify the clerk that you intend to plead not guilty, and make a deposit prior to the scheduled arraignment.
-The deposit is to ensure your appearance and will be in the amount of the scheduled bail and assessments.
-The deposit will be refunded if you are found not guilty.
-If you are found guilty, the deposit will be applied toward any fine and assessment.
-The deposit is not an entry of plea or court appearance.
+Rather than appear on two separate court days, one for arraignment and another for trial, California Vehicle Code § 40519 provides that as a convenience, you may arrange to have your arraignment and trial on the same date if you plead not guilty in writing, or if you notify the clerk that you intend to plead not guilty.
 If you use this procedure you are deemed to have given your promise to appear at trial, and failure to appear may be deemed a misdemeanor.
 Use of the procedure in this paragraph, including payment of a deposit, is offered for your convenience and is not required to contest your ticket.
 If you have questions regarding the procedure, you may contact the court clerk.

 - Request for a Trial by Declaration (Written Statement)

 You may elect to have a trial by declaration of any charged infraction.
 You have the option to corresponded with the clerk and court by mail, but you must appear in court should the infraction require a mandatory appearance.
 The Trial by Declaration needs to be requested on or before the appearance date shown on your ticket or courtesy notice.
 Your case will be decided without requiring that you appear in court.
-You must post full bail prior to the trial date, and enter a plea of not guilty.
 The Judicial Council forms that are needed may be obtained in person at the clerk’s office or by mail if you request them by phone or mail.
 The forms may also be photocopied from the county Law Library or downloaded from the Judicial Council Website.